gabrieledamone/staircase/docs/Code Explanation.rst

     # staircase(arm_pubs, grip_pos, grip_pub)

 Let's now have a look at the functions called to build the staircase in the next section: ``pickPlace`` and ``push``.

+Below the code again in all it's glory:

 .. literalinclude:: ../_Planning/staircaseReal.py
    :lines: 485-496